arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_all.md

 - *limit*: The maximal amount of documents to return.
 The *skip* is applied before the *limit* restriction. (optional)

+- *batchSize*: The number of documents to return in one go.

+- *ttl*: The time-to-live for the cursor (in seconds, optional).

+- *stream*: Create this cursor as a stream query. (optional)

 Returns a cursor containing the result, see [Http Cursor](../AqlQueryCursor/README.md) for details.